Cryer, Mayer lead No. 5 Baylor past West Virginia 77-68

 Baylor (16-2, 4-2 Big 12) bounced back after losing twice at home and relinquishing the No. 1 ranking.
 The defending national champion has won 13 straight away from home, including four consecutive true road games.

+”This league is one of those leagues you don’t want to be on a losing streak, because nobody feels sorry for you,” Baylor coach Scott Drew said. ”You can pick any sport.
+You lose, you make errors, you lose a little confidence.
+And you want to get back to winning as quick as you can.

+”You miss 3- or 4-foot putts, you better make the next one.
+Otherwise, them others get tough.
+And I’m not even a golfer.”

-Cryer, a sophomore, started in place of Bears leading scorer James Akinjo, who sat out with a bruised tailbone sustained in Saturday’s loss to Oklahoma State.
+Cryer, a sophomore, scored 25 points in his second start of the season in place of Bears leading scorer James Akinjo, who sat out with a bruised tailbone sustained in Saturday’s loss to Oklahoma State.
 Freshman forward Jeremy Sochan missed his third straight game with a sprained ankle.

-Matthew Mayer added 20 points for Baylor, Adam Flagler scored 14 and Jonathan Tchamwa Tchatchoua scored 10.
+Mayer had 20 points and four steals.
+Adam Flagler scored 14 and Jonathan Tchamwa Tchatchoua scored 10 for the Bears.

+”It just gives us confidence that we can get back on track and win the Big 12,” Mayer said.

+Cryer and Mayer combined to hit 10 of 17 3-pointers.
+Baylor has won three straight in Morgantown.

 Malik Curry scored 19 points for West Virginia (13-4, 2-3), which has lost two straight and saw its streak of 10 straight wins at home to start the season snapped.
 Taz Sherman added 18 points and Sean McNeil scored 17.